 An opioid overdose can be reversed with the drug naloxone when given right away.
 Improvements have been seen in some regions of the country in the form of decreasing availability of prescription opioid pain relievers and decreasing misuse among the nation’s teens.
-However, since 2007, overdose deaths related to heroin have been increasing.
+However, from 2007 until 2011, overdose deaths involving heroin increased dramatically.
 Fortunately, effective medications exist to treat opioid use disorders, including methadone, buprenorphine, and naltrexone.

 A NIDA study found that once treatment is initiated, both a buprenorphine/naloxone combination and an extended release naltrexone formulation are similarly effective in treating opioid addiction.
 However, naltrexone requires full detoxification, so initiating treatment among active users was more difficult.
 These medications help many people recover from opioid addiction.